Manikranth/Notes/Terraform/Notes.md

 ### **Conditional Expression:**

-A Conditional Expression users the value of a **bool** Expression to select one of two valuse.
+A Conditional Expression uses the value of a **bool** Expression to select one of two values.
 ```
 Conditional ? ture_val : false-val
 ```